robosina/warpIssue/readme.md

 ## What is the problem?
 You can see that there are two images after running code.
 I tried warping a point but it was not accurate.
-Debugging the Stitching code has provided inputs for the variables of this source code.
+Debugging the Stitching code has provided inputs for this source code.

 ## original image
 ![Selection_218](https://user-images.githubusercontent.com/14973524/119262936-3d4f0280-bbf2-11eb-8257-64b5812338f6.png)